mattlab69/HydroMind-Support/README.md

 - **Can I customize the notification sounds?**
   Yes, go to the preferences panel to select your preferred sound.
 - **Does it support multiple languages?**
-  Yes, HydroMind is available in multiple languages.
+  Yes, HydroMind is available in the following languages:
+  - English
+  - Italian
+  - French
+  - German
+  - Spanish
+  - Portuguese
+  - Japanese
+  - Chinese (Simplified)
+  - Arabic
+  - Dutch
 - **How can I report a bug or request a feature?**
   Open an issue on this repository or contact us directly.